What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: The System:

 The \diymod{} server handles both filter creation and content processing.
 For filter creation, it maintains stateful sessions with client chat interface.
 For content processing, it analyzes batches of posts from client adapters.
 When users browse supported platforms, the client adapter extracts content from API responses each containing a batch of posts (typically 25 for Reddit) and sends the content to the server.
 The server uses LLMs and LVLMs to evaluate the text and images in each post against the user's active filters.
 When a match is found, the server initiates its transformation pipeline to apply an ``intervention''.
 Each intervention represents a different way to modify sensitive content while preserving informational value. \Cref{subsec:interventions} describes the range of interventions we explored, and \Cref{sec:selection_framework} details our two-stage pipeline for selecting the most appropriate one in real-time for each user and post.

 The computational demands of this server processing pipeline are substantial.
 For example, processing a single Reddit batch can require 50 to 250 sequential external LVLM API calls that must complete within seconds to maintain usability.
+In our deployment, the critical path for processing an initial 25-post Reddit batch completed in roughly 5–15 seconds, with subsequent batches typically processed before users scrolled to them.
 We achieved real-time performance through \textit{asynchronous processing with multi-batch responses}, \textit{content-based caching}, and \textit{predictive prefetching}.
 We have described these optimizations and additional design decisions in \Cref{caching_and_prefetching}.